min69u/Reforestation/README.md

-## Why did the m&m go to school?
-Because it wanted to be a Smartie!
+## How many apples grow on a tree?
+All of them!